Guide to Salt River Wild Horses in Mesa, AZ - Visit Mesa

 Where did the horses come from?

 According to historical records, the horses have been living on the Salt River reservation before the National Forest was created in the early 1900s.
 The wild horses are watched over by the tireless efforts of the Salt River Wild Horse Management Group.
-TThis non-profit is dedicated to the freedom and humane management of the wild horses, which has allowed them to live and wander peacefully over the years.
+This non-profit is dedicated to the freedom and humane management of the wild horses, which has allowed them to live and wander peacefully over the years.

 What kind/breed of horses are in the Salt River Valley?